-People are always claiming to know what factors contribute to effective negotiation, but a new study shows that expressing sadness can work in certain situations.
+What factors contribute to effective negotiation?
+A new study (Sinaceur, Kopelman, Vasiljevic. & Haag, 2015) shows that expressing sadness can work in certain situations.
 The authors begin with a really interesting anecdote to illustrate:

-As scientists are oftentimes inspired, but never satisfied with anecdotal evidence, the authors conducted three different experiments to investigate whether expressing sadness leads to more favorable negotiation outcomes.
+As scientists are oftentimes inspired – but never satisfied – with anecdotal evidence, the authors conducted three different experiments to investigate whether expressing sadness leads to more favorable negotiation outcomes.
 The experiments used simulated negotiation situations with easily measurable outcomes.
-One part was given training on how to act during the exercise, sometimes being told to show sadness, sometimes told to repress emotion, and in one experiment, told to show anger.
+Participants were given training on how to act during the exercise, sometimes being told to show sadness, sometimes told to repress emotion, and in one experiment, told to show anger.

 Results show that expressing sadness was effective in gaining more favorable negotiation outcomes, but only if one of four conditions is met.
 In these specific four scenarios, the listener who was exposed to sadness was moved to feel more concern for the person expressing the sadness, and therefore made more concessions to that person during negotiation.
 These are the four situations in which sadness works:

 - The person expressing sadness is perceived to have a low amount of power.
 People who are powerful don’t seem to need our commiseration as much as people who are more helpless.

 - The listener knows that there will be future interactions with the person expressing sadness.
 It’s more likely that people will invest in interpersonal relationship-building through commiseration when there is a good chance of working with that person in the future.
 It’s easier to be cold and indifferent to people when you don’t have to ever see them again.